 If you have received a bill (i.e. an invoice) from your solicitor which you consider may be unreasonable, excessive or disproportionate for the work that you instructed to be done, our specialist costs lawyers can help you understand the work done and consider the reasonableness of the invoice(s) and, if appropriate, advise on the process of an assessment with your current solicitors.

 We specialise in detailed assessments where clients are disputing the charges of their former solicitors.
-If you instruct us we will vigorously fight your case and get a reduction of your bill, which we will consider doing for you on a no win no fee basis.
-We act for both clients and for the solicitors.
+If you instruct us we will vigorously fight your case to get a reduction of your bill.
 Our London lawyers are based just minutes from the Senior Courts Costs Office and can be deployed with speed as the client’s needs and case demands.

 What is Detailed Assessment?